 Additionally, I co-founded the SF based holistic group practice HAVN Collective, a wellness community for the curious and courageous.

 Specialties include anxiety, women in transitional life phases, men experiencing intimacy/relational issues, new and expectant parents, co-dependent relationships and alcoholic family systems.
+I also love working with other therapists and those in school/training to become therapists.
 Individuals and couples of all ages, ethnicities, cultural backgrounds and sexual/gender identities are welcomed.

 I've made San Francisco my home since 2006, and have been working with clients since 2012.
 I live with my husband, son, two cats and our rescue dog, who occasionally makes an appearance in sessions.